Audition Songs for Jekyll & Hyde – By Character

-If you’re looking for audition songs for Jekyll & Hyde, it’s best to choose an epic or dramatic song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Jekyll & Hyde, it’s fitting to choose a dramatic song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Jekyll & Hyde premiered in 1990, the audition songs below are drawn from musicals between the 1980s and 2000s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.